 Hired reviewed 400,000 job interview requests and surveyed 1,600 engineers to evaluate the field’s future.
 The aforementioned demand was driven by new ventures in retail and telecommunications.
 Software engineers have proven essential to advancements in mobile phone technology and e-commerce.

 As a profession, software engineering requires intellectual agility to meet present demands while anticipating future trends.
-In 2018, Hired found a 517 percent growth in blockchain engineering positions from the previous year.
-The 2019 report recorded a 9 percent growth in the same specialty, far eclipsed by the following growth areas:
+A few years ago, Hired found a 517 percent growth in blockchain engineering positions from the previous year.
+The report recorded a 9 percent growth in the same specialty, far eclipsed by the following growth areas:

 Blockchain and AR/VR technology are only tapping into their potentials across multiple industries.
 Software engineers need to stay current on coding, programming languages, and hardware trends that might inform future innovations.
 An engineer who stays flexible not only taps into general demand in their field but unlocks high-salary niches.